agalli93/UDP-TCP-Pilots/README.txt

 	return:
 		Integer numDataStreams: used to size the byte array for the incoming data from xPlane.

 	This function takes in the userSelections.ini file and reads in the PILOTS specified data streams to create a header string of them, and the xPlane data streams they're equal to, to determine which dataGroup/dataIndex pairs are required to be read and written into PILOTS.
-Care should be taken after the future work is implemented to ensure to the order that these are output since currently they're output in the order of the data stream as dictated by the for loop in convertInputData.
-Currently it would be necessary to ensure that either: the header is reordered to reflect the dataGroup/dataIndex list numerically, or the user must write the userSelections.ini file in the order of the xPlane dataGroups/dataIndexes.

-	future work: use the dataGroupNums to select which data to request from xPlane (via Fred's code).
+===

+public static void selectRequestedStreams(Initializations config, Set<Integer> dataGroupNums)
+	parameters:
+		Intitializations config: class with config data
+		Set<Integer> dataGroupNums: set of the dataGroups that are required by the streamVector.

+	This function takes the data Group Numbers that were determed by the readInUserStreams function, converts them to a byte array and sends it to xPlane to be sent to the converter.
+For this function to work, it is required that the user correctly input the IP address of the xPlane computer and the port over which they will receive the data.
+The port can be set in "Settings -> Net Connections -> UDP Port -> port that we receive on"

 ===